-In addition to posts and articles, there is an abundance of archive material relating to past and recent writings and image work.
+As well as posts and articles, Strength Weekly contains an abundance of archive material relating to past and recent writings and image work.

 I’ve written for live performance, film and TV; as a journalist for magazines and newspapers; as a composer of online text and image entertainments and for myself as a live presenter of such bar and club-based events as David Gale’s Peachy Coochy Nites.
 I’ve written a lot of performance scripts, particularly for Lumiere & Son Theatre Company, for which I was a co-founder and director alongside Hilary Westlake.
 On the whole Hilary directed them and I wrote them.
 Over the last few years I’ve also directed some of my own scripts.
 I wrote a novel a while ago.
 I lecture at the University of the Arts London, on the Wimbledon College of Arts campus on the Performance Design and Technologies programme.

 Posts are ideally not too long and are, in my view, a handy vehicle for observations on whatever pops up.
-They are not ‘intensely personal’ but as time goes I’ve come to regard them as an opportunity to combine the personal with matters of broader interest.
+They are not ‘intensely personal’ but as time goes on I’ve come to regard them as an opportunity to combine the personal with matters of broader interest.
 They are increasingly rendered in styles that crisscross the border between fragmented musing and a less adorned reportage.

 Peachy Coochy is a live presentation format in which a succession of timed slides are projected whilst being talked about by a presenter.
 First used in Tokyo as a means of compressing pitches by excitable architects, pecha kucha proved irresistible to artists who seized the format and pushed it to its limits.
 For three years I ran a Peachy Coochy cabaret evening with invited presenters from many walks of life.
 My own contributions over this period are featured here.

 Text & Image